sagemath/trac_to_gh/Issue 3855.md

 # Issue 3855: point3d size default is too small to see

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3855

 Original creator: rlm